rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 - Because monadic structure can be used for sequencing operations, it is well suited for imperative operations
 - State can be implemented as an instance of Monad
 - As above
 - Monads are a typeclass, not a data value.
-A data type can be instance of Monad, but a Monad is not a value
+  - A data type can be instance of Monad, but a Monad is not a value
+  - A monad is also parameterized on a type.
+Eg (Maybe String), (Either Error), (StateT String (Either String))
   - Just as an interface in java is not a value, but it can be used polymorphically as a type (not a value)

 ## Playing with monads